Expert in Medicare Fraud Defense Attorney

 Michael J. Khouri has been practicing law in Orange County for over 30 years and is considered an expert in Medicare fraud defense.

-Let us use our 30 years of experience to help your legal claim.
+Let us use our 30 years of experience to help your legal case.

 Please fill out the form and we will get back to you shortly.